yizhouf743/TILE/README.md

 EzPC: A framework that help to covert pytorch code to HE-friendly cpp code and test TILE module/network performance.

-The test code for Conv-Relu(the basic unit on vgg and resnet) with TILE on SCI/tests/test_field_TILE.cpp, this is example for the basic function we use for network testing.
+Note: Currently only experiment scripts for plaintext model and ciphertext test demo for Conv-Relu(the basic unit on vgg and resnet), which is on SCI/tests/test_field_TILE.cpp.

 For example:

-To run the test code, Please complie EzPC first, then try:
+To run the ciphertext test demo, Please complie EzPC first, then try:

 ./EzPC/SCI/build/bin/\<test\> r=1 [port=port] & ./EzPC/SCI/build/bin/\<test\> r=2 [port=port]